 Bruno Basso's Lab

-My research falls broadly in the area of sustainable agriculture.
-My approach is to integrate diverse disciplines such as Biophysics, Climatology, Hydrology, Genetics, Agronomy, and Soil Science to understand the overall agricultural systems and to improve decision-making across a broad spectrum of stakeholders, from the smallholder farmer in the developing world to the industrial producer and policy maker at all scales.
+Bruno Basso is a Foundation Professor in Department of Earth and Environment Sciences.
+His research falls broadly in the area of sustainable agriculture.
+His approach is to integrate diverse disciplines such as Biophysics, Climatology, Hydrology, Genetics, Agronomy, and Soil Science to understand the overall agricultural systems and to improve decision-making across a broad spectrum of stakeholders, from the smallholder farmer in the developing world to the industrial producer and policy maker at all scales.

-Key aspects of my approach include the following:
+Key aspects of his approach include the following:

 - Developing and applying advanced crop system models to predict the impact of weather, soil and management on short-term and long-term yield, nutrient uptake, water use efficiency and environmental outcomes